cmatKhan/bartNPNF/README.md

 1. [Install using conda](https://bioconda.github.io/recipes/nextflow/README.html)
  - Install this into an environment that you'll remember, eg, maybe one called `nextflow`.
- The command might look like `conda install -n nextflow nextflow`
+ The command might look like `conda create -n nextflow nextflow`

 ## Running the pipeline on HTCF